miticollo/poc-anfora/README.md

 #### Capability: `wdaLaunchTimeout`

-I had to add this capability, which was [introduced in 2016](https://github.com/appium/appium-xcuitest-driver/pull/327#issue-196499064), otherwise `test.py` would have failed inside the container.
+I had to add this capability, which was [introduced in 2016](https://github.com/appium/appium-xcuitest-driver/pull/327#issue-196499064); otherwise PoC would have failed inside the container during WDA installation.
 This is because macOS has fewer resources, which causes `xcodebuild` to take longer to finish.
 During compilation, the `appium` server continuously pings WDA, but it only sends a response when it is installed and running on iOS.
 If the `wdaLaunchTimeout` (which has a default value of 60000 ms or 1 minute) expires before the app starts up on iOS, [the `appium` server tries to start a session anyway](https://github.com/appium/WebDriverAgent/blob/209d01a680003fd4864061487b1c3a4e0b76b2db/lib/xcodebuild.js#L399-L402), even if it's unsuccessful.
 To avoid this, WebDriverAgent has a capability to change this timeout.
-I increased this value to 3 minutes, but if this is not sufficient, you can increase it using the third optional positional argument of `test.py`.
+I increased this value to 3 minutes, but if this is not sufficient, you can increase it using the short option `-t` of `src/main.py`.

 <span><!-- https://github.com/jlipps/asyncbox/blob/d0adc2145673c66c1b64c83739dfcaef4f59d3e1/lib/asyncbox.js#L79-L106 --></span>
 In particular, when using the iOS driver, Appium [tries to connect once every 0.5 seconds (500 ms), until `wdaLaunchTimeout` is up](https://github.com/appium/WebDriverAgent/blob/209d01a680003fd4864061487b1c3a4e0b76b2db/lib/xcodebuild.js#L366).